SunithaWebster/ai_cyber_security_udemy_course/README.md

 I will learn key AI concepts and intuition training, covering:

 - How to start building AI.
 - How to solve AI problems in the cyber security field.

-Here is what you will get with this course:

 ## Overview of Learning Objectives